schemedoc/surveys/surveys/definitions-in-cond-clauses.md

 | SCM         | 7     | 7     | 7         | 7         |
 | STklos      | 7     | 7     | 7         | 7         |
 | Tinyscheme  | 7     | 7     | 7         | 7         |

-* LIPS does not recognise the 'else' clause when it's the only expression in `cond`.